jvhuang1786/jvhuang1786.github.io/_posts/2018-01-28-disneynlp.md

 [Twitter Interactive Influencer Map](https://nbviewer.jupyter.org/github/jvhuang1786/DisTweetCapstone/blob/master/twittermap.html)

  - ScatterText part of Spacy, allows you to look up certain words and shows you in which document in the corpus the word shows up in.
- - Japanese documenets were compared with English.
+ - Japanese documents were compared with English.

 <img src="{{ site.url }}{{ site.baseurl }}/images/disneynlp/scatter.gif" alt="scattertext, disney, nlp" width="3600" height="4000">